 Goodwill and intangible assets may result from our business acquisitions.
 Intangible assets may also result from the purchase of assets and intellectual property where we do not acquire a business.
 We use estimates, including estimates of useful lives of intangible assets, the amount and timing of related future cash flows, and fair values of the related operations, in determining the value assigned to goodwill and intangible assets.
 Our finite-lived intangible assets are amortized over their estimated useful lives based on estimated discounted cash flows.
-In-process research and development (IPR&D) is considered an indefinite-lived intangible asset and is not subject to amortization until the associated projects are completed or terminated.
-Finite-lived intangible assets are tested for impairment at the asset group level when events or changes in circumstances indicate the carrying value may not be recoverable.
-Indefinite-lived intangible assets are tested for impairment annually, when events or changes in circumstances indicate the asset may be impaired, or when their useful lives are determined to be no longer indefinite.
+In-process research and development (IPR&D) is considered an indefinite-lived intangible assets are tested for impairment at the asset group level when events or changes in circumstances indicate the carrying value may not be recoverable.
+Indefinite-lived intangible assets are tested for impairment at the asset group level when their useful lives are determined to be no longer indefinite.